-Discuss well before the day of the game when and where the crew will meet to travel to the game site.
-Arrive at the designated location in ahead of the scheduled time.
+The crew should discuss well in advance of the day of the game when and where the officials will meet for traveling to and arriving at the game site.
+Make sure to arrive at the designated location in ahead of the scheduled time.